fourTheorem/serverless-ecommerce-workshop/lessons/07-send-messages-to-sqs/README.md

 In particular we will discuss:

   - What SQS is
-  - How to create an SQS queue
+  - How to create an SQS queue from our SAM template
   - How to give permissions to a Lambda to send messages to a queue
   - How to share the queue URL to a Lambda using environment variables
   - How to send messages to SQS using the AWS SDK